agaralabs/see-server/README.md

 ## Features

 - Easy to use (REST API Driven)
-- All-in-one integrated: client side SDK, dashboard and backend analytics.
+- Integrated client side SDK, dashboard and backend analytics.
 - Your data is owned by you.
 No need to send your data to a third party service provider.
 - Inexpensive.
 Most third party services are too expensive.
 Some of them charge not per user but for every experiment that a user is a part of.
-- Real-time allocation of users to buckets
+- Real-time allocation of users to buckets.
 - Pluggable design.
-Determination of statistical significance depends on the assumption of underlying distribution.
+Determination of statistical significance of results of any experiment depends on the assumptions of underlying distribution.
 Sieve comes with Chi-square and normal distributions built-in and you can plugin your own distribution if you want.